tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/XTalk Script.md

 objects to assist in organizing your code into sections and load these objects off screen, or you can simply write your code in a text file and run the text file directly.
-This method is commonly used to communicate with Apache and other web browsers when using LiveCode to build server-side or network applications.
+This method is commonly used to communicate with Apache and other web browsers when using OXT to build server-side or network applications.

 Object-Based programming is covered in more detail in the section